Skip to content

 Purpose

-• activate arms and shoulders
+• activate the arms and shoulders

-• develop coordination between left and right
+• develop coordination between right and left

-• introduce circular techniques
+• introduce circular technique

 • prepare for kihon and kata